tilt-dev/tilt/docs/tutorial.md

 ```

 ## Hello World
 Run `tilt up` to enter Tilt's Heads-Up Display.
 Instead of writing your configuration all at once, we'll use Tilt interactively.
 Each time you save your configuration, Tilt will reexecute it.

-Tilt should be complaining there's no file named `Tiltfile`.
+Right now, Tilt should be complaining there's no file named `Tiltfile`.
 Open it in your editor and write:
 ```python
 print('Hello Tiltfile')
 ```